Search within Lanny's blog:

 ……

-That was the 57th year of the Qing Calendar.
+That year was the 57th year of the Qing Calendar.
 The conquering army led by His Majesty was still in the middle of a war against the western barbarians.
-Count of Southernland was also at His Majesty’s service in the army, and the capital was governed by the Great Empress and the high councils.
+The Count of Southernland was also at His Majesty’s service in the army, and the capital was governed by the Great Empress and the High Councils.

-A young servant of the villa carried the young lord with him and fought his way out.
-The murderers in night suits chased after him and they fought all the way to the crossing of the road leading south outside of the capital.
+A young servant of the villa carried the young master with him and fought his way out.
+The murderers in night suits chased after him and they fought all the way to the road entrance leading south outside of the capital.

-The attackers had no idea that the disabled youngster turned out to be a master fighter of fathomless kills.
-Besides, there were also reinforcement behind the small hills – and the identities of the rescuers were even more horrifying!
+The attackers had no idea that the handicapped youngster turned out to be an expert fighter of fathomless kills.
+Besides, there were also reinforcement behind the small hills – and the identity of the reinforcement was even more horrifying!

-All the riders wore the standard black suit of armors, which radiated a faint, soul-stirring shine under the illumination of the moon.
-Each rider carried a strong crossbow, the kind only authorized in the military.
-The early group firing of the crossbows had wiped out more of the assassins.
+All the riders wore the standard black suit of armor, which radiated a faint, soul-stirring shine under the illumination of the moon.
+Each rider carried a strong crossbow, the kind only authorized for the military.
+The first barrage of the crossbows had wiped out most of the assassins.

-Surrounded by the Dark Riders was a middle-aged man sitting inside a horse-wagon.
+Surrounded by the Dark Riders was a middle-aged man sitting inside a horse-drawn wagon.
 He had a wan face and very sparse beard under his chin.
-Fixing his glance at the young servant carrying the child on his back, he nodded slightly, and then gently clapped his hands.
+Fixing his glance on the young servant carrying the child on his back, he nodded slightly, and then gently clapped his hands.

-A section of the riders began to separate from the main formation and charged toward the badly beaten assassins, as swift and merciless as the reaphook of death himself under the dark sky.
+A section of the riders began to separate from the main formation and charged toward the badly beaten assassins, as swift and merciless as the reaping scythe of Death himself under the dark sky.

-A wizard among the assassins raised his wand high and began to murmur some secret spell, and people in the field felt some kind of unknown energies gathering alongside the small hills.
+A wizard among the assassins raised his wand high and began chanting some secret spell, and people in the field felt some kind of unknown energy gathering alongside the small hills.

 The middle-aged man frowned slightly, but did not move.
-A dark shadow suddenly leapt out from along his side and shot forward swiftly like a night hawk.
+A dark shadow suddenly leapt out from beside him and shot forward swiftly like a night hawk.
 The wizard’s voice halted abruptly after a crisp snap, and his head flew high into the air, splashing blood along the way.

-Dozens of the solemn Dark Riders combed the surrounding areas and signaled that it was safe now with a closed right fist.
+Dozens of the solemn Dark Riders combed the surrounding areas and signaled safety with closed right fists.
 All the assassins had been eliminated.
 The troop split up.
-The horse-wagon inside moved forward slowly until it arrived in front of the young servant.
-With the help of his underlings, the middle-aged man sat into a wheelchair.
-Rolling the wheels himself, he slowly approached the young servant who remained an upright position in the middle of the field, as sharp as a spear.
+The horse-drawn wagon inside moved forward slowly until it arrived in front of the young servant.
+With the help of his subordinates, the middle-aged man sat in a wheelchair.
+Rolling the wheels himself, he slowly approached the young servant who remained in an upright position in the middle of the field, as sharp as a spear.

-The middle-aged man on wheelchair glanced at the bamboo basket on the back of the young servant.
+The middle-aged man on wheelchair glanced at the bamboo basket on the young servant’s back.
 A faint redness finally appeared on his pale face.

 “It’s very fortunate!”

-A black cloth covered the face of the man carrying the basket.
-Inside the tight grip of his hand was a long black iron chisel that looked almost like a sword and fresh blood dripped slowly from the tip of it.
-Alongside him lay many dead bodies.
-These were all master-hands among the ambusher.
-There was a small red clot at the throat of each body.
-Apparently it only took one strike to stop each of the assassins.
+A black cloth covered the face of the young man carrying the basket.
+Inside the tight grip of his hand was a long black iron chisel that looked almost like a sword and fresh blood dripped slowly from the tip.
+Around him lay many dead bodies, all top-notch ambushers.
+On the throat of each body was a small red clot.
+Apparently it only took the youngster one strike to stop each of the assassins.

 “I need an explanation,” the man with the black cloth around his eyes said in a chilling voice.
 The voice didn’t have the slightest tremble and neither carried the slightest emotion.

 “Of course, you shall have it.
-I also need to give His Lordship an explanation.”
-A faint softness flashed past the middle-aged man’s face so quickly as thought it never happened.
+I also need to give my lord an explanation.”
+A faint softness flashed past the middle-aged man’s face so quickly as though it never happened.

 The young servant wearing the black cloth nodded and made to leave.